nicfel/Substitution-model-averaging/README.md

 This allows us to treat the substitution model as a nuisance parameter and integrate over all _available_ (more on this later) substitution models while simultaneously estimating the phylogeny and other model parameters.
 Thus, parameter estimates are effectively averaged over different substitution models, weighted by their support.
 A useful consequence is that as we are exploring the space of different substitution models we also log the proportion of time that the Markov chain spends in a particular model state.
 This can be interpreted as the posterior support of a model, which tells us how strongly the data and our prior beliefs support a model in comparison to other competing models.

-Note that **bModelTest** is only able to average over a subset of substitution models that are (a) implemented in BEAST2 and (b) that it knows how to move between.
-Ideally we would want to integrate over all possible substitution models, but since this is an intractable problem we restrict ourselves to ....

 ----